nv-morpheus/morpheus-experimental/log-sequence-ad/README.md

 ### Name who is intended to benefit from this model.
 * The intended beneficiaries of this model are developers who aim to test the performance and functionality of the log sequence detector using public log datasets.
+ It may not be suitable or provide significant value for real-world logs analysis.
 ### Describe the model output.
 * This model outputs binary prediction of being anomaly or not.